Microservices & serverless systems

 Microservices are only “micro” until there’s an incident.
 SHAPE implements observability that makes debugging faster:

-Operational rule: if you can’t trace a request end-to-end, you can’t reliably operate microservices & serverless systems at scale.
+if you can’t trace a request end-to-end, you can’t reliably operate microservices & serverless systems at scale.

 For cloud-native foundations that support these controls, see Cloud architecture (AWS, GCP, Azure).